spex-xray/spex-help/_sources/theory/response.rst.txt

 way to create the instrumental response is.
 Now I focus upon the possible data formats for these files.

-For large data sets, the fastest and most transparant way to save a response matrix to a file would be to use direct fortran or C write statements.
+For large data sets, the fastest and most transparent way to save a response matrix to a file would be to use direct fortran or C write statements.
 Unfortunately not all computer systems use the same binary data representation.
 Therefore the FITS-format has become the *de facto*